XTRAC, California Skin Institute’s Tool to Tame Psoriasis

 XTRAC – Scientifically Tested and Approved

-Because of the distress of living with red, itchy, scaly skin caused by psoriasis, CSI is always on the lookout for better and faster treatments for our patients.
+Because of the distress of living with red, itchy, scaly skin caused by psoriasis, California Skin Institute is always on the lookout for better and faster treatments for our patients.
 We made sure to review all the published studies and data about XTRAC, before making the device available to our patients.
 We wanted to make certain that it met our standards for safety and efficacy.
 And it did!

 The XTRAC Excimer laser has been officially approved by the FDA for the treatment of psoriasis symptoms.
 That means it will not cure psoriasis, but it can make it easier to live with.
 The FDA granted approval based on 45 clinical studies and research program reports published in peer-reviewed medical journals.
 XTRAC is also endorsed by the National Psoriasis Foundation and is an approved clinical treatment for psoriasis recommended by the American Academy of Dermatology.
 Over 2 million XTRAC treatments have been performed by dermatologists around the world with excellent patient results.
 Patients typically receive two sessions a week for four to ten sessions to begin to see results, with a maintenance plan dictated by the provider.